remiodufuye/remiodufuye/README.md

 - 🌱 I’m currently learning .... everything I possibly can 👩🏽‍💻
 - 👯 I’m looking to collaborate on ....
 Crypto Projects
 - 🤔 I’m looking for help with ...
 AI and Machine Learning
 - 💬 Ask me about ....
-BlockChain Technology
+TECH
 - 📫 How to reach me: .... https//www.youtube.com/c/remiodufuye
 - ⚡ Fun fact: ....
 I love Making YouTube Videos !